Home

 Baxter offered a reward for information as to the identity of the publisher of this newsletter.
 Rambling, disjointed, funny, and defamatory (according to Baxter), the Manchester Newsletter was reposted online (with commentary) by Baxter supporter and self acknowledged pirate, Todd Daugherty, N9OGL.

 Baxter repeatedly transmitted the phone number of Daniel Carver, the self-acknowledged racist and KKK member over the air.
-Amateurs who called the phone number aired by Baxter, heard Daniel Carver's racist answering machine message.
+Amateurs who called the phone number heard Daniel Carver's racist answering machine message.
 Baxter was asked to apologize regarding the incident, but he has never done so.
-As previously noted, Baxter co-hosts Richard Whiten and Karol Madera are both well-known for delivering racist diatribes.
+As previously noted, Baxter co-hosts Richard Whiten and Karol Madera are both well-known for delivering obscene and racist diatribes.
 One internet poster published this creative representation of Baxter's relationship with Daniel Carver.

 Daniel Carver's racist message.